rubendal/Sm4sh-Calculator/README.md

 * Changed - Sakurai angle for airborne opponents changed to 0.79 radians
 * Changed - Launch visualizer bouncing on surface checks target speed and verifies if it bounce or stops
 * Changed - Implemented maximum horizontal speed for moves with 0 and 180 degrees angle
-* Improved - Stage layout collision detection improved, will avoid additional calculations if target position isn't near, improving distance calculation performance
-* Added - Marker on launch visualizer that indicates when a move KO's the target
-* Launch visualizer merged with the calculator
-* Added - Stage, position, game mode and graph options to the new visualizer section
-* Added - Results are now divided by numeric results and the launch visualizer
-* Changed - Selected game mode will show maximum distance on the results affected by stage layout and target hit position
-* Added - Grounded meteors and surface bouncing will be detected and reflected on the calculator knockback modifier

-#### Launch visualizer updates
-* A lot of bug fixes...
-* Improved collision detection by detecting collision position and additional calculations to solve some results that made launch trajectory "pass-through" stage layout
-* Improved position precision when sliding through layout
-* Fixed inverse move angle X-axis making DI angle change calculation give wrong results

 ### How to use it
 Just input your data, the calculator will update the results when you change something